sungnga/practice/typescript/rts/README.md

 ### Annotations with children
 - The first approach cannot directly receive children unless manually add an annotation to ChildProps interface
 - The second approach can receive children prop. `React.FC` does expect to receive a children prop

+### State with typescript
+- Whenever we make use of state inside React, we can put in a default value.
+If TS can figure out what type of that value is, we won't get an error
+- If we put any default value where type inference doesn't work, we need to specify the actual type for that piece of state.
+For example, if we initialize our state to be an empty array.
+TS can't figure what type of value this empty array will hold.
+So we need to annotate this piece of state to `useState<string[]>([])` to indicate that it's an array of strings